Exclusive interview between Juicing-for-Health.com

 Briefly, the difference between a juice FAST and a juice FEAST is that a juice FAST may be just fasting with probably about 2 liters (about 2 US quarts) of juices or less a day.
 Whereas a juice FEAST is to load the body with a bigger volume of healing and nourishing juices (mostly green juices) up to about 4 litres (about 4 US quarts) a day, and for an extended period.

-I have done several short juice fasts and intestinal cleanses throughout my life (I’m 55).
+I have done several short juice fasts and intestinal cleanses throughout my life (I’m 55, at time of writing).

 Q: What inspired you to start the 92-day juice feast?

 I was inspired by videos of Dave the Raw Food Trucker on YouTube.
 They were the impetus for my finding David Rainoshek’s site www.JuiceFeasting.com which is the protocol I used as a general guideline for my own personally created fast.

 Q: Were you personally facing some health issues that you were hoping this fast would help address?